ccf19881030/node-serialport2/README.md

   * buffer - This can be a node Buffer object or a string.
   * callback(err, byteWritten) - Callback called after writing bytes.

+**NOTE:** When calling write multiple times sequentially, you must ensure the previous write call has completed, or byte ordering may not be preserved.
+This may be fixed in future versions.

 ### close(callback)

 Closes the serial port.